xalxnder/xalexander-io/content/blog/k8s-cluster-guide.md

 > In order for your pods to communicate with each other, you need to install a Container Network Interface(CNI)

 There are a ton of network plugins to choose from.
 I ended up going with Cilium.
-Why?
-I really like the Hubble UI feature.
 Installation steps can be found [here](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/#install-the-cilium-cli).

 ---
 ## On The Worker Nodes Only